The Employment Law Review: Venezuela

 - extension of the list of employees protected against dismissal;

-- increase in the days of salary granted as a holiday bonus and profit sharing;
+- increase in the number of days of salary granted as a holiday bonus and profit-sharing;

 - extension of maternity and paternity leave; and

 The Labour Law is currently the main legislative source of employment regulation in Venezuela.
 It expressly recognises the right of all persons to employment.4 The freedom of each person to pursue their preferred activity is guaranteed, as long as the activity is not otherwise prohibited by law.
 It is prohibited to impede the work of others or compel them to work against their will.5